Tell Abu al-Kharaz: Location

-Chronology
+History

 The settlement mound was inhabited from the Chalcolithic until the Islamic period.
 A number of fortified towns from the Early Bronze Age (EBA I, II), the end of the Middle Bronze Age, Late Bronze Age (I, II), and Iron Age (I, II) were excavated at the site.
 The site is believed to have been abandoned for over a thousand years – between the Early Bronze Age (EBA II) and the late Middle Bronze Age (from approximately 2900 to 1650 BCE).

 Archaeological evidence demonstrates that the oldest town from the Early Bronze Age around 3000 BCE was the largest.

-Finds

-Bronze Age
+Early Bronze Age

 Imported pottery was found at the Phase 1 of the mound, which is dated to the Early Bronze Age.
 These items have been identified as cylindrical jars, and mace heads coming from Predynastic Egypt (Naqada IIIB).
 Up to now, these finds represent the furthest northern spread of such Egyptian imports of this early period.

+Middle Bronze Age

+Middle Bronze IIC - Hyksos period

 Since the Middle Bronze Age (MB IIC, c.
 1600 BCE), local Jordan valley type pottery, and Cypriot-type pottery were predominant in Tell Abu al-Kharaz.
 Egyptian imports were almost completely missing.
 Cypriot imports were also found at the site (White Slip I and White Slip II wares).

 A large amount of Chocolate-on-white ware was found at Tell Abu al-Kharaz.
 This type of pottery was most likely produced locally on-site, but it is also present at several other sites in the Jordan Valley and nearby areas.

 There is no confirmed find of such pottery on Cyprus or in the Aegean.